Springfield protest draws hundreds, stretches several hours for second straight day

 The protests come in response to the death of George Floyd.
 A bystander's video showed Minneapolis Officer Derek Chauvin kneeling on Floyd's neck earlier this week, even as Floyd begs for air and slowly stops talking and moving.

-Sunday's protest, organized on Facebook as "Protest Against Police Brutality For George Floyd," began around 3 p.m.
-The protest began with gatherings near Glenstone Avenue and Battlefield Road in south Springfield.
+Sunday’s protest, organized on Facebook as “Protest Against Police Brutality For George Floyd,” began around 3 p.m.
+The protest started with gatherings near Glenstone Avenue and Battlefield Road, one of the city’s busiest intersections, in south Springfield.

 Groups then marched down Battlefield Road, which included many protesters wearing face masks and holding signs.